taniadiasr/ICC/README.md

  Delete:

-# HOW TO GET
+# HOW TO

 1. Git clone this repo;

-2. Run the build.gradle;
+2. Import the project using the build.gradle as config file;

 3. Open Postman > import > Link > https://www.postman.com/collections/ab92c4f397f9465e325d